 After that lengthy process the pandemic came and I felt moved to write a short, practical guide for people who were dealing with stress and anxiety.
 I self-published “Feeling Happy, Feeling Strong” as a book, ebook and audio book so many people could access it.
 The pandemic stretched on and while I was quieter with work I wrote and illustrated my children’s picture book Perfect: A Self-Love Adventure.
 I am proud of this one because teachers, parents and carers have reported they also use it as a jumping-off point for discussions around diversity, emotional wellbeing, disability and self-care.

 I am still very much enjoying working with clients one-to-one; they all bring their own unique situation, personality, physical state, talents and aspirations, so each session is new.
 If I assume I know what to do in advance then it just doesn’t work, so it has taught me to enter each session with each person, with beginner’s mind.
-I know I am lucky to be able to make a difference and be able to support people who go on to do wonderful things, whether as a father, or a banker, an environmentalist, or artist – wherever their strengths lie – after all we need all kinds of people to keep doing all kinds of things.
+I know I am lucky to be able to make a difference and be able to support people who go on to do wonderful things, whether as an activist, a mother, a banker, an environmentalist, or an artist – wherever their strengths lie – after all we need all kinds of people to keep doing all kinds of things.
 Although it is hard to tell people my exact job title, this slight inconvenience is off-set by being able to offer pretty holistic sessions, even if they are a bit harder to advertise (“Witch for hire”?
 “Hippy at large”?).
 I feel that holistic coach, or even self-development coach is the closest definition of what I do.

 When I am not working with clients or writing I am usually learning something, hiking or playing with my dog.
 If you would like to keep up with what I am doing at the moment, why not join the newsletter?
 You will find out about events, books and self-development information and I promise not to spam you.